Taking your bike on the London Underground

 Compact folding bikes such as Brompton, Birdy etc. are not subject to any of these restrictions when folded.

-Bicycles may be taken on Underground lines —off-peak— as follows:
+Bicycles may be taken on Underground lines ‘off-peak’ on these sections

 Circle line Everywhere These are the